FELIPE VAZ PERES

-I am a data scientist with a M.Sc. in bioinformatics and over six years of experience in computational biology and large-scale data analysis.
+I am a data scientist with a M.Sc. in bioinformatics and over seven years of experience in computational biology and large-scale data analysis.

 I am particularly interested in computational approaches to cancer research, omics, non-coding RNA, and developing efficient & reproducible workflows.